Small grants from Bristol Impact Fund to reduce city inequalities

 - Connecting people and organisations within and across communities.

 Bristol City Council is particularly interested in applications from Filwood, Hartcliffe and Withywood, as these neighbourhoods were underrepresented in the first round of small grants.
 However, VCSE organisations from all areas of Bristol are welcome to apply.

-Expressions of interest are due in late June 2019, and a full timetable of support services and application deadlines will be confirmed soon by Voscur and Bristol City Council.
+Expressions of interest are due on Friday 26 July 2019, and a full timetable of support services and application deadlines will be confirmed soon by Voscur and Bristol City Council.